Beau Biden: Early life and family

-According to some accounts, Beau and Hunter encouraged their father to marry again, even going so far as to ask him "when were 'we' going to get married".
+According to some accounts, Beau and Hunter Biden encouraged their father to marry again, even going so far as to ask him "when were 'we' going to get married".
 In June 1977, his father married Jill Jacobs, whom Beau welcomed as a stepmother.
 His half-sister, Ashley, was born in 1981.

-Beau Biden married Hallie Olivere in 2002.
+Biden married Hallie Olivere in 2002.
 They had two children: daughter Natalie Naomi (b.
 2004), and son Robert Hunter II (b.
 2006).

 Career

-Biden graduated from Archmere Academy, his father's high school alma mater, and the University of Pennsylvania in 1991, where he was a member of the Psi Upsilon fraternity.
+In 1987, Biden graduated from Archmere Academy, his father's high school alma mater, and the University of Pennsylvania in 1991, where he was a member of the Psi Upsilon fraternity.
 He was also a graduate of Syracuse University College of Law, as was his father.
 After graduating from law school, he clerked for Judge Steven McAuliffe of the United States District Court of New Hampshire.
 From 1995 to 2004, he worked at the United States Department of Justice in Philadelphia, first as Counsel to the Office of Policy Development and later as a federal prosecutor in the U.S. Attorney's Office.

-Biden was in Kosovo after the 1998-1999 Kosovo War, working on behalf of the OSCE to train judges and prosecutors for the local judicial system.
-In 2004 he became a partner in the law firm of Bifferato, Gentilotti, Biden & Balick, where he worked for two years before being elected Attorney General of Delaware.
+Biden was in Kosovo after the 1998–1999 Kosovo War, working on behalf of the OSCE to train judges and prosecutors for the local judicial system.
+In 2004, he became a partner in the law firm of Bifferato, Gentilotti, Biden & Balick, where he worked for two years before being elected Attorney General of Delaware.

-When Joe Biden was nominated for Vice President at the 2008 Democratic National Convention, Beau introduced him.
+When Joe Biden was nominated for vice president at the 2008 Democratic National Convention, Beau Biden introduced him.
 Many delegates wept at his speech, which recounted the auto accident that killed his mother and sister and the subsequent commitment his father made to his sons.